biotaphy/tutorials/_sphinx_config/tutorial/occurrence_wrangler_config.md

 # Occurrence Data Wrangler types

+When running wranglers on an occurrence data set, wranglers are applied in the order that they are listed in the wrangler config file.

 Currently, wrangler_type names correspond to the wrangler class `name` attribute in this module's files.
 Each wrangler's parameters correspond to the constructor arguments for that wrangler.

 ## AcceptedNameOccurrenceWrangler
 * optional